kamdenrazi/englishInstructions/readme.md

 10: To run your program, type into the terminal `python3` followed by the name of your app. i.e. `python3 app.py` <kbd>Enter</kbd>

-11: The text you inserted between the “” should appear.
+11: The text you inserted between the “” should appear on the following line.
 ![Hello world](https://user-images.githubusercontent.com/66968736/139153432-bc95caba-02ea-42da-945a-f0550776b4f7.png)